Neptune

 - How many moons does Neptune have?

-- Neptune has 16 known moons.
+- Neptune has 16 known moons; the largest is Triton.

 - How big is Neptune?